Part 1: Exploring & Planning

 Taking that first step

 And so I did.
-I completed the outline of the story, and eventually switched from working in Google Docs to Google Slides.
+I completed the outline of the story, eventually switched from working in Google Docs to Google Slides.
 The benefits are:

-1) I can edit and lay things out like a spread with placeholders in live document (part of me still hopes that one day I can make illustrations happen).
+1) I can edit and lay things out like a spread with placeholders in a live document (part of me still hopes that one day I can make illustrations happen).

 3) It's the best way to draft things up before committing to serious softwares like InDesign (otherwise you're prone to nitpick on the tiniest things and stray from the big picture).